git-tanvir/flutter-style-guideline/README.md

 **Github Rules** (by Shohel Rana):

-1. Create a branch
+a.
+Create a branch
     -- DEV/BUG-Ticket-No-Ticket Title \[Short Title\]

-2. Commit Message
+b.
+Commit Message
     -- DEV/BUG-Ticket-No-Ticket Title [Too Short Title]: Your message -- Add a ticket link
     -- Review yourself and add only one label: Initial Review Passed [After reviewed]

-3. Before Commit
+c.
+Before Commit
     -- Add In draft or In Progress label (Who does not have access to draft)

-4. Need to add some comments when you reviewed someone's code
+d.
+Need to add some comments when you reviewed someone's code

-5. Naming of variables and functions should be meaningful
+e.
+Naming of variables and functions should be meaningful

-6. All static data will come from constant.
+f.
+All static data will come from constant.

-### **Use [Future.wait] to make concurrent API calls:**
+## **15. Use [Future.wait] to make concurrent API calls:**

 By using **Future.wait**, you can initiate multiple async tasks at the same time.
 Thereby reducing the overall execution time.